fsant0s/arara/SECURITY.md

 ## Reporting Security Issues

-If you discover a security vulnerability in NEURON, please report it by:
+If you discover a security vulnerability in ARARA, please report it by:

 1. **Do Not Disclose Publicly**: Avoid creating public GitHub issues for security vulnerabilities
-2. **Contact the Maintainers**: Email [security@neuron.com](mailto:security@neuron.com)
+2. **Contact the Maintainers**: Email [security@src.com](mailto:security@src.com)
 3. **Provide Details**: Include steps to reproduce, impact, and potential mitigations

 ## Security Checklist

-Use this checklist before deploying applications built with NEURON:
+Use this checklist before deploying applications built with ARARA:

 - [ ] All API keys and secrets are stored in environment variables
 - [ ] Input validation is implemented for all user inputs